knowledge-for-good/knowledgeforgood/README.md

 - Truth & honesty
 - Love & compassion
 - Integrity & accessibility (& continually striving towards them)

+## Our Current Projects
+- 3D Knowlege Printer: Understanding the fundamentals of what enables all learners to learn
+- Incorporating learning maps with Spaced Repetition
+- Growing learning communities
+- Creating an intentional, compassionate nonprofit cooperative

 \*Please let us know if you have suggestions on how to improve!